Ojlit/package-management/JENKINS-INSTALLATION/READme.md

      + Check "Build Periodically"
      + Enter schedule in dialog box using definition from crontable
      + Save
   + Poll SCM ---> Jenkins will query Github project repository at specific time interval and check for new commits/versions.
-Jenkins pull changes and trigger the entire CI/DC proceses if new commits/versions exist in GitHub (SCM)
+Jenkins pull changes and trigger the entire CI/DC proceses if new commits/versions exist in GitHub (SCM).
+Build is initiated based on timer/schedule and SCM changes
      + Configure Github Webhook as follows:Go to Jenkins-UI
       + Select project/job
       + Select "Configure"